dsphng/chronicallyonlinekaraoke/README.md

     ]
 ]
 ```
-- "cover.png": these can be any size but ive been doing mine at 128x128 bc they render at 64x64 and im on a retina display
+- `cover.png`: these can be any size but ive been doing mine at 128x128 bc they render at 64x64 and im on a retina display
-- some folders in this repository might have a "notes.mid" file; this isnt necessary, those are just what i use to create the syllable timetables (see midiconv.py)
+- some folders in this repository might have a `notes.mid` file; this isnt necessary, those are just what i use to create the syllable timetables (see `midiconv.py`)

 ## midiconv.py